Squareknot/marionette.state/README.md

 State flow for a simple view that depends directly upon long-lived application state:

 1. A view is rendered with current app state.
-2. The view triggers an app-level event, changing the app state.
+2. The view triggers an app-level event, resulting in an app state change.
 3. The view reacts to app state changes, updating the DOM.

 Solved with Mn.State:

 <img src="https://docs.google.com/drawings/d/1ehZaWzewoxyN4qqxAvTBNm9gJDt4YOasRKjxEQSx6L0/pub?w=916&amp;h=269" width=640>

-1. View renders initial app state.
+1. View renders initial App State.
-2. View trigger events that are handled by the app state.
+2. View trigger events that are handled by App State.
-3. App state reacts to events, changing app state.
+3. App State reacts to events, updating its attributes.
-4. View reacts to app state changes, updating the DOM.
+4. View reacts to App State changes, updating the DOM.

 ```js
 // Listens to application level events and updates app State attributes.